ethansun168/cse583-project/README.md

-# CSE583 Final Project – Auto Parallelization haha
+# CSE583 Final Project – Auto Parallelization

 This is the final project for CSE583.
 We extend [OMPAR](https://github.com/Scientific-Computing-Lab/OMPar.git), a compiler-based tool for identifying and generating parallelization opportunities in serial code, by incorporating dynamic analysis and memory access profiling.